Parafora: Commercial performance

-During the economic crisis of the late 2000s, it became common practice for Greek artists to release new studio albums prior to their retail release as covermounts in Sunday edition newspapers or magazines in order to increase exposure for both themselves and the print release.
+During the 2008 financial crisis, it became common practice for Greek artists to release new studio albums prior to their retail release as covermounts in Sunday edition newspapers or magazines to increase exposure for both themselves and the print release.
 Although these editions are sold for a slightly increased amount than the daily price, they are still fairly lower than the retail cost of a standard album.
 According to To Paron, newspapers began bidding for Rouvas' new album even prior to the release of the first single in 2009 and his album garnered more attention than that of any other artist by marketers.
 Based on this anticipation, the newspaper estimated that bids would exceed the previously speculated highest amount of 150 thousand euros per 250 thousand unit distributions offered to high-profile artists such as Michalis Hatzigiannis, who was offered such for a previously released studio album.
 Despite high interest, Rouvas remains one of the few artists who have decided against releasing an album in this manner, as he instead opted for a direct retail release.

 Two other high-profile artists, Michalis Hatzigiannis and Anna Vissi, released their albums, To Kalitero Psema and Agapi Einai Esi, within days prior and following Parafora, respectively.
 This triggered a sense of direct competition among the media, curious to which artist would ultimately have the best album.
 On 17 December 2010, Rouvas thanked his fans via Twitter for the support they showed for his album and promised another surprise for Monday.
 On Tuesday, 21 December, he reminded his fans about what he had promised, and later announced that Parafora had gone double platinum within one week of sales, denoting shipments of at least 24 thousand units, although the International Federation of the Phonographic Industry of Greece has yet to announce this.
 Parafora debuted during week 50 of the IFPI Top 75 Albums chart at number two, coming behind Hatzigiannis' To Kalitero Psema.
 It remained there for a second week and on its third week it reached number one, trading places with Hatzigiannis' album, where it remained for two consecutive weeks.
 By its fifth week, the album dropped to No. 2, being surpassed by the soundtrack of Patty, I Pio Omorfi Istoria before descending to number three then nine before suddenly disappearing from the chart in its eighth week, although it re-entered the chart at number three during its ninth week, giving it its eighth non-consecutive week in the top ten and seventh within the top three.

 The album showed a strong performance on the records charts and also sold thousands of digital copies via iTunes, leading to "record-breaking sales" that "have rocketed it to the top of the most successful albums of the year", according to ANT1.
 The album will be certified multi-platinum (number of discs has not yet been announced) on 7 December 2011 at eight o'clock at the Athens Metro Mall open for fan attendance.